onderonur/tmdb-explorer-react-redux/README.md

 ## TMDB Explorer: A React-Redux Application

 **Note:** This project was a great practice to learn Redux recipes.
 And Redux is a great tool (redux-saga and @reduxjs/toolkit too).
 But it was a little bit of overkill for this project.
 It was used only for some kind of a caching mechanism.
 But, it was a little bit hard to maintain too.
-So, I've migrated this project to a simpler structure and let this one to be a React-Redux recipe application by itself.
+So, I've migrated this project to a simpler structure, added SSR with Next.js and let this one to be a React-Redux recipe application by itself.
 You can find the main project **[here](https://github.com/onderonur/tmdb-explorer)**.

-**Live demo on Netlify is [here](https://tmdb-explorer.netlify.app/)**.
+**Live demo (for Next.js version) on Vercel is [here](https://tmdb-explorer.vercel.app/)**.

 This is a tmdb (the Movie Db) explorer react-redux application that implements some of the [redux recipes](https://redux.js.org/recipes/recipe-index) like;